Philippine Charity Sweepstakes Office: Allocation of Net Receipts

 The disbursements of these allocations are subject to state auditing rules and regulations.

 History

+Before the establishment of the PCSO

 Lotteries were introduced in the Philippines in 1833, as the company called Real Renta de Loteria was founded on January 29, 1850, and the first draw was held on January 21, 1851, under the auspices of private enterprises called the Empresa de Reales Loterias Españolas de Filipinas, the Spanish government conducted loterias to generate revenues.
 José Rizal won ₱6,200.00 in the draw of 1892, while on exile in Dapitan.
 He donated his winnings to an educational project.

 The loteria was forced to stop operations during the outbreak of the Spanish–American War on July 19, 1898.